How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Assign Leads Based on Business Rules

-- Geography β Route leads to representatives who cover specific geographical areas.
+Automate how leads get distributed, so they are sent to the right person at the right time:- Geography β Route leads to representatives who cover specific geographical areas.

 - Product interest β Route technical product inquiries to the appropriate technical product specialist.